Volkswagen Golf R Review 2025: Price, specs & boot space

 Judged by the general standards of the mainstream hot hatch class the Golf R's cabin is pretty upmarket and solid, with a decent mix of materials and a general feeling that it won't fall apart after a few years of hard use.

-Certainly, on the Golf GTI it feels a cut above rivals from Hyundai and Renault.
-The problem the VW Golf R has is that it's going up against models from Audi, Mercedes and BMW, and it can't quite compete with those, missing out on details such as the chrome switchgear and lacking as many soft-touch finishes.
+Certainly, on the Golf GTI it feels a cut above rivals like the Ford Focus ST. The problem the VW Golf R has is that it's going up against models from Audi, Mercedes and BMW, and it can't quite compete with those, missing out on details such as the chrome switchgear and lacking as many soft-touch finishes.

 None of this would be a big issue if this wasn't a VW Golf.
 In the previous generation car it really did feel like a premium product, significantly better than mainstream rivals and showing up some posher ones, too.
 The new car just doesn't set the standard in that respect anymore.
 It's fine, but not outstanding.